While browsing the internet these days, I see a lot of this:

 The fundamental purpose of the CSS Signature is to allow a user to specify style adjustments to your site in their own user style sheets.
 Whether or not users are actually capitalizing on this is a discussion for another day, but doing this has other benefits like having an extra id to use when dealing with CSS specificity.

-Here’s an example, if you don’t believe me: Nowhere on CNN.com’s homepage will you find a link to their footer, and you’ll find no mention of
+Here is an example, if you don’t believe me.
+Nowhere on the Perishable Press homepage will you find a link to the footer section.
+And you will find no mention of

-cnn_ftrcntnt” as the ID which allows me to jump directly to that element.
+footer” as the the ID attribute, which allows me to jump directly to that element.

 Oh sure, I know what you’re thinking: “Great, so how do I get this to work in IE?”
 Surprise: it works just fine in IE, at least as far back as IE 5.5 and maybe further.
 So, here we have a nice, tidy little tidbit with no cross-browser issues.